bluedack-space/DataHandler/README.md

 # DataHandler

-This codes are for Data Handling
+Those codes are written for the efficient data handling including
+1) Unit Conversion
+2) Convert based on Formula (such as Telemetry Hex Data conversion to Physical Value)